The Eastside has grown and it's time for our infrastructure to catch up

 Conservation alone is not enough to meet the challenge

 Over the past 30 years, PSE has taken significant steps to get the most out of the electric system.
 Through upgraded lighting, appliances and equipment, increased weatherization, and implementation of new energy-efficient technologies, PSE customers helped us save enough electricity to heat and power almost 31,000 homes in 2015 alone.
-Despite these agressive conservation efforts, studies show demand is dramatically outpacing supply.
+Despite these aggressive conservation efforts, studies show demand is dramatically outpacing supply.

 However, conservation alone is not enough.
 Our Eastside economy and population are growing far faster than our conservation efforts can keep up.